pschinis/rails_same_site_cookie/README.md

 This gem fixes the above problems by explicity setting SameSite=None for all cookies where the SameSite directive is missing and the requesting user agent is not in Chrome's [provided list of known incompatible clients](https://www.chromium.org/updates/same-site/incompatible-clients).

+## Note about HTTP requests and local testing
+Note that the gem only sets the "Secure" flag (which Chrome will also require for SameSite=None cookies) on cookies sent over HTTPS.
+So if you're testing on your local machine and you haven't setup your localhost to use SSL you will see warnings in Chrome about the cookies lacking the Secure flag.
+If the gem did set this flag in these cases, you would not see the warning and instead the cookies would simply be ignored.
+Once Chrome 80 is released you will either have to setup SSL on your localhost or start using a different browser for development, because Chrome will begin ignoring these cookies for lacking the Secure flag.

 ## Installation

 Add this line to your application's Gemfile: